tom-andersson/icenet-paper/README.md

 The guidelines below assume you're working in the command line of a Unix-like machine with a GPU.
-If aiming to reproduce all the results of the study, 1 TB of space should safely cover the memory requirements from the data downloaded and generated.
+If aiming to reproduce all the results of the study, 1 TB of space should safely cover the storage requirements from the data downloaded and generated.

 If you run into issues or have suggestions for improvement,